José Luis Chilavert: Club career

-In the 2001 Coupe de France Final, Chilavert scored the winning penalty in the shootout victory over Amiens SC.
+In the 2001 Coupe de France Final, Chilavert scored the winning penalty in the shootout victory over Amiens.

 International career

 Chilavert was voted World Goalkeeper of the Year by the IFFHS in 1995, 1997, and 1998.
 He was sent off alongside Faustino Asprilla in the qualifiers, in which Asprilla had to convince a hitman to not murder Chilavert afterwards.
 Chilavert participated in the 1998 World Cup, where he became the first goalkeeper ever to take a direct free kick in the World Cup finals, almost scoring against Bulgaria.
 With two clean sheets in the first round, he helped take Paraguay to the round of sixteen, where the team lost to France on a golden goal scored by Laurent Blanc.
 Chilavert had made boasts about being the Cup's best goalkeeper before the tournament, and after the tournament, FIFA indeed named Chilavert on the tournament All-Star Squad for his performances, alongside French goalkeeper Fabien Barthez.

 Chilavert refused to take part in the 1999 Copa América, angering the Paraguayan government, as he claimed funding should be used for education.

 FIFA gave Chilavert a four-game suspension (later reduced to three) for spitting on Brazil's Roberto Carlos at the conclusion of a 2002 FIFA World Cup qualification game.
 As a result, he watched Paraguay's first game of the 2002 World Cup against South Africa from the stands.
 Chilavert accused Roberto Carlos of racism and of making obscene gestures during the match.
 Chilavert later claimed that Roberto Carlos came up to him after the match and said "Indian, we have won 2–0, you are a disaster".
 He also justified his action by saying he had been provoked by the Brazilians, who had called him the weakest link of Paraguay before the match, and also claimed the match was like a war and that Brazil should return land to Paraguay lost in the War of the Triple Alliance in the 19th century.